perfect chocolate chip cookies, bakery style

 • My Photo

 Bake for 10-12 minutes or until golden.
 Don't over-bake.
 You want them a little soft.
 In my oven, these bake for exactly 12 minutes.
-But, every oven is different.
-My gas oven bakes much differently than my electric oven.
-Shiny cookie sheets bake differently than dark, etc. So watch the first batch for correct time.
+But every oven is different.
+My gas oven bakes much differently from my electric oven.
+Shiny cookie sheets bake differently from dark ones, etc. So watch the first batch for the correct time.

 • My Photo

-Allow to cool on cookie sheet for 1-2 minutes.
-Then remove and allow to cool fully on paper toweling.
+Allow to cool on the cookie sheet for 1-2 minutes.
+Then remove and allow to cool fully on paper towels.
 When preparing the next batch, it's best to use a cool cookie sheet so they don't spread.
-I alternate.
-Recipe will yield approximately 18, 3" cookies.
+The recipe will yield approximately 18, 3" cookies or 32, 2" cookies.

 ADVERTISEMENT